tjjarvinen/HKQM.jl/README.md

 - Solve Poisson equation (3D) - ready
 - Solve Helmholtz equation (3D) - ready
 - Solve Schrödinger equation with Helmholtz kernel Greens function - (1 particle) ready
 - General Hartree-Fock calculation (including electronic structure) - ready
-- Parallelization on CPUs and GPUs - (CPU part working, GPU CUDA working, tuning is needed for both)
+- Parallelization on CPUs across different nodes - ready
+- GPU calculations - Nvidia, AMD, Intel and Apple GPUs work
 - Solve electronic structure with DFT - (needs KS Hamiltonian implementation and XC functionals that work with GPU, but CPU should work with libxc)
 - Calculate magnetic field effects on electronic structure - (HF) ready
-- Full automatic differentiation support - (forward mode working, reverse needs special pullbacks for tensor contractions)
+- Full automatic differentiation support - (forward mode working with TensorOperations backend, reverse needs special pullbacks for tensor contractions)

 ## Note

 Not yet ready for general use.
-But should be at the beginning of summer 2022.
+There is an issue with integral accuracy.
+Meaning that Helmholtz equation accuracy is about 1E-4, which is not enough for solving Schrödinger equation.
+There is a fix on this incoming.